 Now you’ve read these 8 steps, you will now understand how to build an investment portfolio!
 If you have landed on this article, please ensure you check out all the Foundation level articles on this topic.

-How to Build an Investment Portfolio (Basic)
+How to Build an Investment Portfolio (For Beginners)

 Understand your time horizon.
 If you can only lock money away for less than five years, then shares and other long term investments will not be a good fit.